Kitware/dive/docs/Use-Cases.md

 > Scenario: You want to start with an OK model, or a model that doesn't perfectly fit your domain or use case, and make it better.

-You should find out thorough experimentation whether or not annotation from scratch is faster or slower than running a sub-optimal analysis workflow and then doing manual "clean-up" on the results.
+You should find out through experimentation whether or not annotation from scratch is faster or slower than running a sub-optimal analysis workflow and then doing manual clean-up on the results.
 Either way, **the goal is to generate ground-truth annotations** and use them to create or improve a model.